-Around here we have playdough ready at all times.
+Around here, we have playdough ready at all times.
 I keep it in a plastic bin in my art cabinet.
-Today I really wanted to do something different with it though.
-So I made two different color batches of Kool Aid PlayDough.
+Today, I really wanted to do something different with it, though.
+So, I made two batches of PlayDough in different colors.
 Then I brought out the animals.

 We had an even better time than I had expected.
-The kids worked hard finding a match and then they wanted me to walk away so they could set the stage for me.
-Big M even changed it up a bit and made foot prints.
+The kids worked hard to find a match, and then they wanted me to walk away so they could set the stage for me.
+Big M even changed it up a bit and made footprints.

 More Rainy Day Fun

 This post contains affiliate links.
 As always, all opinions are mine.
 Read the fine print.